EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 (`./VMs/docker-vm.qcow`) and automatically install Debian from scratch using the minimal netboot installer and install Docker.

-*Note*: this process is designed to run and block until the VM is shutdown.
+*Please Note*: Running `make` is designed to run *and block* your terminal until the VM is deliberately shutdown.
+The VM will automatically reboot after the install is complete and will then wait at the VM login console.
+You won't be needing to use that console, so just ignore it.
+Instead, you will use SSH in another terminal.
+Later on, you can use systemd to install the service in the background and automatically start it on host system boot.

 Running `make` multiple times is safe, if the disk image is found, installation is skipped.
 If you ever do want to start completely from the beginning, run `make clean` first (this would delete your existing VM).

-Wait until you see the text `Booting Docker VM now ...`, then leave it running in your terminal, and open a new secondary terminal session to follow the next steps.
+When running `make` for the first time, wait for the install to finish and the VM will reboot and show a login prompt.
+Leave it running in your terminal, and open a new secondary terminal session to follow the next steps.

 Switch your local docker context to the new VM: